 This year, there’s a great line-up of early career scientist (ECS) sessions at the General Assembly.
 Not only that, but there are opportunities to meet those that represent you in the Union, get to know other ECS in your field, and make the most of both the scientific and social sides of the conference…

-First up for ECS is the icebreaker event on the Sunday before the meeting, while this is open to everyone attending the Assembly, there’ll be a spot especially for early career scientists – the “ECS Meeting Corner” (Foyer E).
+First up for ECS is the icebreaker event during the opening reception on the Sunday before the meeting, while this is open to everyone attending the Assembly, there’ll be a spot especially for early career scientists – the “ECS Meeting Corner” (Foyer E).
 So, if you’re coming alone, or if it’s your first time, you’re sure to find a few like-minded fellows!

-After the success of the young scientists’ lounge –it is back for EGU 2017!
+The ECS Lounge is also back for EGU 2018!
 The lounge is somewhere that you can take a break, grab a coffee and gather your thoughts away from the buzz of the conference.
 Located on the Red Level of the conference centre, it is also a great place to catch up with colleagues you haven’t seen in a while, or start up a conversation with someone new.

-For the first-time this year, there will be a series of pop-up style events held at the lounge too.
+This year there will be a series of pop-up style events held at the lounge too.
 Check out the notice boards to find out all the details.
-On the notice boards you can also find information about cultural activities on offer in Vienna.
 There is also the opportunity to provide feedback via suggestion boards.

-The Early Career Scientists Networking and Careers Reception, with drinks and light snacks, aims to bring together early career scientists and award-winning researchers.
-For the first time in 2017, selected industry partners exhibiting at the General Assembly will also be in attendance.
-The reception offers an opportunity for ECS to ask those in the know career related questions and for establish scientists, in and out of academia, to share their experience with young researchers in the early stages of their career.
+The Early Career Scientists Networking and Careers Reception, with drinks and light snacks, aims to bring together early career scientists, award-winning researchers, and selected industry partners exhibiting at the General Assembly.
+The reception offers an opportunity for ECS to ask career-related questions and for established scientists, in and out of academia, to share their experience with young researchers in the early stages of their career.
 Places at the reception are limited and are currently full, however, please stay tuned to the EGU’s social media channels, particularly Twitter, during the General Assembly, as we’ll be advertising any extra spaces that become available.

 Building a great CV

 It’s not all about the social stuff though, there’s a veritable feast of courses where you can fine-tune your skills and grab those all-important nuggets of information to help you forge a career in academia.
-From Union-wide sessions to workshops and short courses, there’s a lot to choose from, including division-specific sessions to meet the experts in solar terrestrial science and how unmanned aerial vehicle (UAV) technology can be used for monitoring natural hazardous areas.
-You can learn how to convene a session at EGU 2017, gather tips on how to make sure your grant proposal stands out and how to inspire the general public with a masterclass in science communication in the age of Brexit and Trump: how to reach the hard to reach – but this is just a snapshot!
-Take a look at our ECS sessions shortlist to see what is on offer this year.
+From Union-wide sessions to workshops and short courses, there’s a lot to choose from, including division-specific sessions like meet the experts in solar terrestrial science and natural hazards ECS research match-making.
+You can get advice on how to convene a session at the General Assembly, gather tips on how to find funding and write a research grant and learn how to get involved in the policy process – but this is just a snapshot!
+Take a look at our shortlist or the extended list of sessions of ECS interest to see what is on offer this year.

 Have a say in how the EGU runs

-The Union Level Representatives (Lena Noack and Roelof Rietbroek) and the ECS Executive Office ECS Contact, Laura Roberts Artal (EGU Communications Officer), will also be available from 11:15 to 12:45, on Tuesday the 25th, at the EGU Booth, to answer all your ECS related questions and to discuss any ideas you might like to bring forward.
+The Union Level Representatives (Roelof Rietbroek and Stephanie Zihms) and the ECS Executive Office ECS Contact, Olivia Trani (EGU Communications Officer), will also be available from 13:30 to 15:00, on Wednesday the 11th, at the EGU Booth, to answer all your ECS related questions and to discuss any ideas you might like to bring forward.

 You can also let us know what you think via the ECS survey which will become available during the General Assembly.
-You’ll find it included within the EGU 2017 Feedback survey.
+You’ll find it included within the EGU 2018 feedback survey.

 Keep your eyes peeled for posters that are part of the Outstanding Student Poster and PICO (OSPP), and check out this recent blog post for some tips on how to make your presentation stand out from the crowd.

-Don’t forget to save a space for a few talks from outstanding early career scientists.
+Finally, don’t forget to save space for a few talks from outstanding early career scientists.
 The winners of the Arne Richter and division awards will be giving talks throughout the week and are well worth a listen.
 Check the online programme to find out when and where they are taking place.

 See you at the conference!